Places

 - Ministry partner vetting: churches, schools, clinics, anti-trafficking ministries, and social enterprises in each region

-- Hospitality: mission guesthouses, partner-run retreats, safe hotels, and coastal resorts sized for donor appreciation
+- Hospitality: mission guesthouses, partner-run retreats, safe hotels, and coastal resorts sized for supporter appreciation

 - Fundraising support: artisan gifting (coffee, textiles), storytelling assets, generosity prompts, and post-trip follow-up templates